x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/move-mailboxes.md

 When you move existing user mailboxes between the on-premises and Exchange Online organizations, the successful completion of the remote move wizard will be your first indication that moving the mailbox will complete as expected.

-Because the mailbox move process takes several minutes to complete, you can also verify that the move is working correctly by opening the EAC and selecting **Microsoft 365** or **Office 365** \> **Recipients** \> **Migration** to display the move status for the mailboxes selected in the remote move wizard.
+Because the mailbox move process takes several minutes to complete, you can also verify that the move is working correctly by opening the EAC and selecting **Office 365** \> **Recipients** \> **Migration** to display the move status for the mailboxes selected in the remote move wizard.
 The value of the **Status** is **Syncing** during the mailbox move, and it's **Completed** when the mailbox has successfully moved to either the on-premises or Exchange Online organization.

 After the mailbox move has completed, you can check that the remote mailbox located on the on-premises or Exchange Online organization has been successfully moved by verifying the mailbox properties.
 To do this, navigate to **Recipients** \> **Mailboxes** in the EAC for either the on-premises organization or Exchange Online organization.
-The user mailbox should show a **Mailbox Type** of **Microsoft 365** or **Office 365** for Exchange Online mailboxes and **User** for on-premises mailboxes.
+The user mailbox should show a **Mailbox Type** of **Office 365** for Exchange Online mailboxes and **User** for on-premises mailboxes.

 You can also run the following cmdlet in the Exchange Management Shell to verify the status of the migration batch.